chiefbiiko/readable-valve/readme.md

 ### `valve = createReadableValve(stream[, pred])`

 Create a valve for a readable stream that filters according to a predicate function.
-If the predicate is not passed at instantiation it must be provided in any calls of `valve.subscribe` and `valve.subscribeOnce`.
+If the predicate is not passed at instantiation it must be provided in any calls of `valve.subscribe`.

-### `valve.subscribe(listener[, pred])`
+### `valve.subscribe(listener[, pred][, n])`

 Subscribe a listener to the valve.
 If no predicate was passed at instantiation it must be provided here.

-### `valve.subscribeOnce(listener[, pred])`

-Subscribe a listener to the valve that will be called at most once.
-If no predicate was passed at instantiation it must be provided here.
+If a predicate was passed at instantiation and also to a call of `valve.subscribe`, the latter takes precedence.
+The trailing parameter can be used to limit the number of listener calls.

-> You can specify various predicate listeners to a readable stream with only one valve by specifying distinct predicates in `valve.subscribe` and `valve.subscribeOnce` calls.
+> You can specify various predicate listeners to a readable stream with only one valve by specifying distinct predicates in `valve.subscribe` calls.

 ### `valve.unsubscribe(listener)`

 Unubscribe a listener from the valve.

-### `valve.error(handler)`
+### `valve.onerror(handler[, n])`

 Handle stream errors.
+Setting the trailing parameter to a positive number limits the number of handler calls.

 ### `valve.unerror(handler)`